OTT Statistics 2025: Users, Revenue, Market Size & More

 Number of OTT users in the United States

-There are 246.5 million OTT users in the United States alone, equivalent to 71% of the country’s population.
-It is estimated that the OTT user penetration in the country will increase to 72.4% by the end of 2026 and the user count will jump to 250 million.
+There are 246.5 million OTT users in the United States alone, equivalent to 71% of the country’s population and 6% of the global OTT user base.
+It is estimated that the OTT user penetration in the country will increase to 72.4% by the end of 2026, taking the user count to 250 million.

 Being the world’s biggest OTT market and home to 377 independent OTT providers, the US market is home to 6% of the world’s OTT users, with 3/4th of them having more than 2 active subscriptions.